wyckster/conntest/README.md

 `conntest` is short for _"connection test"_.

-Reproduces an issue I'm seeing with node.js in Docker.
+Reproduces an issue I'm seeing with Node.js in Docker.
 The client node process exits unceremoniously with no warnings if the socket connection is broken due to the server resetting.
-This happens only when the Client is running in Docker.
+This happens only when the client is running in Docker.

 ## Prerequesites

-This assumes a global instalation of `nodemon` is available.
+This assumes a global installation of `nodemon` is available.

 ```
 npm install nodemon -g